craigbuckler/cpconversions2/src/pages/about-us/#index.md

 * Sue Potter is the office administrator
 * Dan Potter, our eldest son, is a professional carpenter

-We only employ highly-skilled builders and engineers including architects, kitchen specialists, plumbers, electricians, gas engineers, plasterers, decorators, roofers and window fitters.
+We only employ highly-skilled builders and engineers including architects, kitchen specialists, plumbers, electricians, gas engineers, plasterers, decorators, roofers, window fitters, paviours, and landscape gardeners.

 ## Quality-assured workmanship and customer satisfaction